Victorrrocha/sudokugame/README.md

-# Sudoke game by Victor Rocha
+# Sudoku game by Victor Rocha

 Made using react and backtracking programming to create sudoku tables in apropriate time.